 Fillet knives, on the other hand, are more flexible and a bit thinner.
 This makes them the perfect choice for removing skin and deboning more delicate meat, like fish.

 This information should be enough for you not to be called a “donkey” in your dream.
-But if you want to delve a little deeper, I gave these tools an exhaustive analysis below.
+But if you want to delve a little deeper, we gave these tools an exhaustive analysis below.
 You know, just in case you’re dead set on getting that funny chef bonnet.

 What is a boning knife used for?